-Along the same lines, but in a more visionary approach, a novel paradigm for the reprogramming of wireless interfaces has been proposed in [7].
-In this vision, wireless nodes execute a wireless MAC processor in charge of running "MAClets" (i.e., programs specifying the MAC protocol).
-In this way, the central controller can dynamically upload the protocol to use at a given point in time, for example, changing from carrier sense multiple access with collision avoidance (CSMA/CA) to time-division multiple access (TDMA)-based access when the traffic load increases.
+Along the same lines, but in a more visionary approach, a novel paradigm for the re-programming of wireless interfaces has been proposed in [7].
+In this vision, wireless nodes execute a Wireless MAC Processor, in charge of running "MAClets", i.e., programs specifying the MAC protocol.
+In this way, the central controller can dynamically upload the protocol to use at a given point in time, e.g., changing from CSMA/CA to TDMA-based access when the traffic load increases.

 There have also been some efforts looking at the use of SDN in mobile networks, such as MobileFlow [8], which proposes an SDN approach for the core network.
-However, the proposed solution does not provide an integrated vision including wireless access.
+However, the proposed solution does not provide an integrated vision including the wireless access.

-While efforts on SDN so far have mostly focused on wired and core networks, we believe that the adoption of a similar concept for wireless access and backhaul environments can be even more beneficial.
-Indeed, the control plane of wireless networks is more complex than that of wired networks, and therefore higher gains can be achieved from the increased flexibility provided by an SDN approach.
+While efforts in SDN so far have mostly focused on wired and core networks, we believe that the adoption of a similar concept for wireless access and backhaul environments can be even more beneficial.
+Indeed, the control plane of wireless networks is more complex than the one of wired networks, and therefore higher gains can be achieved from the increased flexibility provided by an SDN approach.